 Aging in Place is the BC government’s preferred model of care for Assisted Living and used to meet the needs of most retirees.
 It is more cost effective to send services into a senior’s home on a scheduled basis, than to house seniors full time in a government facility.
 As well, most independent seniors choose to remain in their own homes for as long as possible, retaining a higher level of autonomy and staying close to established networks of family, friends, and neighbourhood resources.

-Complex Care: This is the highest level of care offered to seniors by the BC government.
+Long-Term Care: This is the highest level of care offered to seniors by the BC government.
 It offers around the clock care in a dedicated facility and is intended for seniors that either have complex physical health care needs that require frequent or constant monitoring, or who are suffering from diminished mental capacity.
-This service is also income-tested and will cost 80% of after-tax income, up to a maximum of $3,575.50 per month.
+This service is also income-tested and will cost 80% of after-tax income, up to a maximum of $3,847.20 per month.

 To qualify for BC government services, seniors must contact their local home and community care office through their local Health Authority.
 Health care professionals, such as doctors, nurses, pharmacists, or social workers, can also make a referral on their behalf.
 A health care professional will contact the applicant to conduct an assessment to determine eligibility for services.
 It is important to remember that BC government services are income-tested.
 With proper tax and financial planning, care costs can usually be reduced.